This section was written by Leandro Cabo from rhcplivearchive.com

 • Wayne [Remix]

-Released as a bonus track on the Japanese edition for “Medieval Chamber”
+Released as a bonus track on the Japanese edition of “Medieval Chamber”

 • The Truth